oxc-project/javascript-parser-in-rust/blog/grammar.md

 LL Grammars are of particular interest in academia because we are lazy human beings and we want to write programs that generate parsers automatically so we don't need to write parsers by hand.

-Unfortunately most industrial programming languages do not have a nice LL(1) grammar, and this applies to JavaScript too.
+Unfortunately, most industrial programming languages do not have a nice LL(1) grammar, and this applies to JavaScript too.

 :::info
-Mozilla started the [jsparagus](https://github.com/mozilla-spidermonkey/jsparagus) project a few years ago, and wrote a [LALR parser generator in Python](https://github.com/mozilla-spidermonkey/jsparagus/tree/master/jsparagus).
+Mozilla started the [jsparagus](https://github.com/mozilla-spidermonkey/jsparagus) project a few years ago and wrote a [LALR parser generator in Python](https://github.com/mozilla-spidermonkey/jsparagus/tree/master/jsparagus).
 They haven't updated it much in the past two years and they sent a strong message at the end of [js-quirks.md](https://github.com/mozilla-spidermonkey/jsparagus/blob/master/js-quirks.md)